kallaway/100-days-of-code/r2-html-log.md

 TO DO | Status | Pomodoros
 ----- | ------ | ---------
 30 minutes of Math on Khan Academy | [ ] |
-Char GUI Element should have a way to detect if HP was increased | [X] |
+Char GUI Element should have a way to detect if HP was increased | [X] | Total - :tomato: :tomato: :tomato: tomato: :tomato:
 HP cannot be increased higher than max Health | [X] |
 HP Bar should have different colors depending on Health | [X] |
 Char Avatar should be washed up by green energy when healed | [ ] |